auth0/docs/articles/tokens/guides/validate-access-tokens.md

 To learn more about getting an opaque Access Token for the `userinfo` endpoint, see [Get Access Tokens](/tokens/guides/get-access-tokens#opaque-access-tokens).

-## JSON Web Token (JWT) Access Tokens
+## JWT Access Tokens

-Access Tokens issued for the Auth0 Management API and Access Tokens issued for any custom API that you have registered with Auth0 will always be [JSON Web Tokens (JWTs)](/tokens/concepts/jwts).
+Access Tokens issued for the Auth0 Management API and Access Tokens issued for any custom API that you have registered with Auth0 will always be [JSON Web Tokens](/tokens/concepts/jwts).

 ### Auth0 Management API Access Tokens